\\\ Pet Charities

-Pet Charities

-There are expenses to consider keeping pets, breeds costing much more than non-breeds, including insurance particularly necessary when they are ageing and in need of more healthcare.
+There are expenses to consider keeping pets, breeds costing much more than non-breeds, including insurance particularly necessary when dogs, cats, pet rabbits are ageing and in need of more healthcare.

 Many pets get abandoned because owners do not know the true extent of the cost of owning a pet and this is where so many charities step in and help to keep the healthy animal alive and find new caring homes for them.
-Charities have both breeds and non-breeds handed in as stray animals.
+Animal charities have both breeds and non-breeds handed in as stray animals.

 When choosing a pedigree pet, it’s important to factor in the total costs involved caring for your pet over their expected lifetime of 10 -15 years.
 (The oldest dogs recorded living in the UK are currently 26 years old).
 Breeds cost considerably more to purchase and to insure with animal shelters receiving pedigree pets from owners that can no longer care for their pet.

 Animal charities help to get important pet care messages out across the nation.
-They have informative websites with animal welfare issues, the government legal, compulsory and rules, the guidelines covering owning pets and information such as tail docking, cruelty, training devices, barking behaviour, controlling dogs in public, fouling, livestock issues, road walking, travelling abroad microchipping collars and tags, lost and found strays, breeding and selling, kennels and boarding, and so much more.
+They have informative websites with animal welfare issues, the government legal, compulsory and rules, the guidelines covering owning pets and information such as tail docking, cruelty, training devices, barking behaviour, controlling dogs in public, fouling, livestock issues, road walking, travelling abroad and microchipping, collars and tags, lost and found strays, breeding and selling, kennels and boarding, and so much more.
 They are a huge support system.

 Animal And Pet Charity Income